 CPA is a simple but valuable formula.
 Knowing how much it costs to acquire a new lead is key to understanding your ad ROI.

-How to Tell if Your Ad Campaign has a Good CPA: This depends a lot on the industry, location, ad type, season, etc. Determining this number for your clients may take some time as your campaigns accumulate data.
+How to Analyze The CPA of Your Ad Campaign: This depends a lot on the industry, location, ad type, season, etc. Determining this number for your clients may take some time as your campaigns accumulate data.

 SAAS Marketing Consultant Sid Bharath explains: